kgw-1021/DEKI/README.md

-# 🌌 Pure Ensemble Distributed Optimization (PEDO)
+# 🌌 Distributed Ensemble Consensus Optimization (DECO)

-**PEDO (Pure Ensemble Distributed Optimization)** is a derivative-free, and fully Bayesian framework for solving complex nonlinear distributed optimization problems using Factor Graphs.
+**DECO (Distributed Ensemble Consensus Optimization)** is a derivative-free, and fully Bayesian framework for solving complex nonlinear distributed optimization problems using Factor Graphs.

 By combining the structural elegance of **ADMM (Alternating Direction Method of Multipliers)** with the derivative-free power of **EKI (Ensemble Kalman Inversion)**, this framework treats optimization not as finding a single point, but as evolving a fluid distribution of beliefs.